puzz00/ad-enumeration-basic-attacks/ad-enum-basic-attacks.md

 In this scenario:

 - The **observation window** is 60 minutes.
-If we have 3 failed attempts within these 30 minutes, the account is locked - bad juju :face_palm:
+If we have 3 failed attempts within these 30 minutes, the account is locked - bad juju :facepalm:
 - After 60 minutes pass without 3 consecutive failed attempts, the counter resets to 0, and we can safely retry without triggering a lockout - good juju :smiling_imp:

 In short, we need to tailor our attacks to the context of the domain password policy of the organization we are targetting.